catchai-dev-tools/validator-monorepo/backend/README.md

 A comprehensive Node.js API built with TypeORM for managing a multi-stage data validation platform.
 This system handles file ingestion, versioned rule application, and detailed multi-level reporting.

+> Documentation layout: This file focuses on backend/API usage.
+For cross-cutting topics (database creation/reset, environment), see the repository root `README.md`.

 ## 🏗️ Architecture Overview

 The platform follows a multi-stage workflow: